|

 Can other people access my site if

+I resell space to them?
 Yes.
 You are allowed to let/admit 2 additional people

 to publish to your site under different usernames